D0tNetGeek/Purplebrick_Test/README.md

+# My observations about the project:

+1. Code comments missing.
+2. Front-end/client-side and server side validations missing.
+3. Exception handling missing.
+4. Logging missing.
+5. Tight coupling between command helper and view model builder classes.
+6. There is no way, seller can update the offers/appoitments made.

 # Purplebricks Developer Test

 The aim of this test is to give us an idea about how you approach the development and maintenance of web applications.
 You will work from a GitHub repository which contains an existing web application.
 The UI should be functional, but there is no expectation that you modify the brand theme.
 We are looking for a solution that shows how you build maintainable, scalable and secure software.
 The test is based on an overly simplified version of our business domain.